 Fun Factor: 10

 Lost Odyssey is my favorite game of all time, and though it isn’t without its flaws, I simply have never played a game I like better.
 This game got me through 2020, it was my childhood favorite game, and it simply is a magical experience to play.
-Though it isn’t perfect, and though I might be a bit blinded by nostalgia, Lost Odyssey is a must-play for anybody who enjoys turn-based JRPGs… and who knows?
+Though it isn’t perfect, Lost Odyssey is a must-play for anybody who enjoys turn-based JRPGs… and who knows?
 Lost Odyssey might just be the game that converts you to the JRPG cult.
-Because that’s what this game did to me.
+Because that’s what this game did for me.